ivan-jaramillo/ivan-jaramillo/README.md

 ### What Up

 I'm Ivan Jaramillo (he/him/his), a software engineer and mechanical engineer.
-I'm currently working on two things:
+I'm currently working on three things:

-* a perceptron.
+* a neural network aimed at tackling text generation.

 * a small robot that walks around.

+* a glowing cube the size of your palm.

 I'm studying at the College of Wooster where I'm majoring in computer science, and am part of the pre-engineering program where I should be studying at